 PUBLICATIONS ON SMARTAG® TECHNOLOGY

-Drake PM and Rabuka D. An emerging playbook for antibody-drug conjugates: lessons from the laboratory and clinic suggest a strategy for improving efficacy and safety.
-Curr Opin Chem Biol.
-2015, 28:174-80.
+Drake, P. and D. Rabuka.
+(2015) An emerging playbook for antibody-drug conjugates: lessons from the laboratory and clinic suggest a strategy for improving efficacy and safety.
+Current Opinion in Chemical Biology.
+28:174-180.